-The Commission has requested that KPMG undertake an evaluation of the impacts of the PDF on customers both qualitatively and where appropriate quantitatively.
+The Commission has requested that KPMG undertake an evaluation of the impacts of the PDF on customers both qualitatively and, where possible, quantitatively.
 KPMG has approached this task through the following steps:

-- 1. Identify and describe the range of potential impacts on customers following the implementation of the PDF; - 2.
-Develop a framework and methodology for evaluating those impacts; - 3.
-Estimate those impacts which are considered to be reasonably able to be quantified; - 4.
-Provide a qualitative assessment of other customer impacts; and - 5.
-Evaluate a number of case studies of individual representative customer circumstances to better understand the potential impacts under the PDF.
+- Identified and described the range of potential impacts on customers following the implementation of the PDF; - Developed a framework and methodology for evaluating those impacts; - Estimated those impacts which are considered to be reasonably able to be quantified; - Established a qualitative assessment of other customer impacts; and - Evaluated a number of case studies of individual representative customer circumstances to better understand the potential impacts under the PDF.

-In our approach, we have worked in close connection with the Commission's consultants ACIL Allen Consulting (ACIL).
-Our analysis complements ACIL's evaluation and focuses on the range of impacts to customers who choose to participate under the new framework as well as broader societal impacts which may not be directly applicable to any one specific customer or group of customers.
+The Commission has also engaged ACIL Allen Consulting (ACIL) to provide an evaluation of the impacts on retailers under the proposed new framework.
+Our analysis complements ACIL's evaluation and focuses on the range of impacts to customers who participate under the new framework as well as broader societal impacts which may not be directly applicable to any one specific customer or group of customers.

-We have therefore sought to be consistent with ACIL's assumptions and modelling approach where relevant.
-In addition, how retailers would pass through the financial impact of the new proposed framework is being considered by the Commission as informed by the ACIL analysis and is not part of our scope.
+We have sought to be consistent with ACIL's assumptions and modelling approach where relevant.
+In addition, how retailers would pass through the direct financial impact of the new proposed framework onto customers is being considered separately by the Commission as informed by the ACIL analysis and is not part of our scope.